HPHT Diamond: Everything You Need To Know

 HPHT diamonds are one type of lab-grown diamond, which means that they were grown in a laboratory instead of mined from the earth.
 These lab-grown HPHT diamonds have the same chemical optical, chemical, and physical properties as natural mined diamonds.
 They also have the same hardness, durability, and brilliance as naturally mined diamonds.

 The only difference between these two types of diamonds is their origin.
-HPHT diamonds can be made with any colour or clarity grade.
+HPHT diamonds can be made with any color or clarity grade.
 The HPHT treatment process does not change the appearance or quality of your diamond.
 It simply changes its original form into something more suitable for cutting.
 This new form makes it easier to cut and polish the stone.

 Future Of HPHT Diamonds